Little Brown Bats in Eastern Tennessee

 Little Brown Bat Habitat

 Little brown bats are found throughout the nation, but mostly in the northern states.
 There is a smaller population in southern states.
 They can migrate hundreds of miles to get from summer habitats to their hibernacula, which is a roost occupied in the winter months.
-Little brown bats tend to choose caves, trees, rocks, wood piles, and buildings as roost sites, making it potentially dangerous for suburban homes.
+They tend to choose caves, trees, rocks, woodpiles, and buildings as roost sites, making it potentially dangerous for suburban homes.

 Little brown bats feed on insects.
 They use a process called echolocation, which is similar to the sonar used on ships, to determine the location and size of their prey.
 These bats need to eat at least half their body weight in insects to prevent becoming malnourished.
 Little brown bats are nocturnal and their peak activity is a few hours after dusk.
 Little brown bats are known to roost in buildings, making it important to know how to prevent them.
 Bats can spread diseases including rabies.
 They aren’t typically aggressive but will bite if handled.